 “What?!”
 It was his turn to display a puzzled expression that shouldn’t be present on his face.

 “I don’t want to ruin things for Chen Yi or let rumors fly around anymore.
 It’s getting out of control, can’t you see it?
 So could you at least help me out by not making things worse?”

 Jacky studied Qiao Qiao intently.
 “So that means…Ehlo won?”

-Although he promised Ehlo earlier to not tease them anymore, but he missed some stuffs while he was gone.
+Although he promised Ehlo earlier to not tease them anymore, he missed some stuff while he was gone.
 He had to know for sure about this.
 Besides, no one was listening in right now.